chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 According to the US Department of Energy’s [Office of Energy Efficiency and Renewable Energy](https://www.fueleconomy.gov/feg/evtech.shtml), “EVs convert about 59%–62% of the electrical energy from the grid to power at the wheels.
 Conventional gasoline vehicles only convert about 17%–21% of the energy stored in gasoline to power at the wheels.”

-That means that EV's are roughly 3x times more energy efficient *even if they were to rely on electricity that comes directly from gasoline* – power plants can more efficiently convert gasoline to electricity than your ICE vehicle ever could.
+That means that EV's are roughly 3x times more energy-efficient *even if they were to rely on electricity that comes directly from gasoline* – power plants can more efficiently convert gasoline to electricity than your ICE vehicle ever could.
 This helps point to why EV's have much better MPGe.

 Update: as of Aug.
-30 2020, the numbers are even better for EV's: "EVs convert over 77% of the electrical energy from the grid to power at the wheels.
+30, 2020, the numbers are even better for EV's: "EVs convert over 77% of the electrical energy from the grid to power at the wheels.
 Conventional gasoline vehicles only convert about 12%–30% of the energy stored in gasoline to power at the wheel".

 ## Maintenance Costs